pranav-ap/blog/content/posts/Statistics and Probability Theory/hypothesis-testing.md

 ## Power

-For example, consider a normally distributed population with a mean of $10$ and a standard deviation of $2$.
-This distribution indicates that $95.44 \%$ of the values in this population are between $6$ and $14$.

-When you gather a sample from this population, it is possible that it has a mean of $4$.
-From such a sample you wouldn't know that the population mean is actually $10$.

-Of course, the odds of getting such a sample are incredibly small, but it is nevertheless, possible.
-Improbable samples can lead you to the wrong conclusion.
-While you can't know when this will occur, you can estimate how often it will occur.
-That's where power comes in.

 The **power** of a hypothesis test is the probability that the test correctly rejects the null hypothesis.
 It is the probability of *not* committing a Type **II** error.

 - [Increase the power of a hypothesis test](https://support.minitab.com/en-us/minitab-express/1/help-and-how-to/basic-statistics/inference/supporting-topics/basics/increase-the-power-of-a-hypothesis-test/)